pingcap/docs-cn/troubleshoot-data-inconsistency-errors.md

 >
 > Disabling `tidb_enable_mutation_checker` and `tidb_txn_assertion_level` will bypass the corresponding checks of all SQL statements.

-For other errors reported in transaction execution and all errors reported during the execution of the `ADMIN CHECK [TABLE|INDEX]` statement, you cannot bypass the corresponding check, because the data is already inconsistent.
+For other errors reported in transaction execution and all errors reported during the execution of the [`ADMIN CHECK [TABLE|INDEX]`](/sql-statements/sql-statement-admin-check-table-index.md) statement, you cannot bypass the corresponding check, because the data is already inconsistent.